Home | Projects | Notes > Computer Architecture & Organization > ARM Assembly Language

 Initialize variables

-Tell the assembler where your assembly code stops and do NOT assemble anything after this point (END
+Tell the assembler where your assembly code stops and do NOT assemble anything after this point (END or STOP)

 Examples: